Using jhsdb (HotSpot Debugger) to crack encrypted Java applications

 img

-The browser-like tool contains information about all loaded classes.
-If you search for com.example, you may see all the classes under com.example.
+The class Browser contains information about all loaded classes, search for com.example and you may see all the classes under com.example

 img